What Should I Do If I Feel I’m Overpaying for Development?

 Development Plan

-Tasks might be done in the wrong order, causing unnecessary delays or rework when requirements change.
+Tasks get done in the wrong order, leading to delays or rework when requirements shift.

 Change Management